Mathieu-Poirier/RiskFocus/README.md

 ### Change directory into the repository folder

 ```
-cd RiskFocus (should be under your current working directory)
+cd RiskFocus
 ```
+(Should be under your current working directory)

 ### Download the requirements and run the program

 ```